SWAT responds to barricaded man at Longview apartment complex Wednesday

 At some point while officers were trying to communicate with McKinney, they heard what sounded like a muffled gunshot, Huhta said.

 Additional law enforcement then arrived and tried to negotiate with McKinney, but could not get in contact with him by phone or verbally.
 Huhta said McKinney finally called negotiators back, but he wasn't verbal and was coughing.
-The SWAT team decided to breach the storage unit and found him inside, apparently with an injury to his face, Huhta said.
-McKinney was taken to St. John around 11:40 a.m. after some treatment at the scene, according to Huhta.
+The SWAT team decided to breach the storage unit and found him inside with an injury to his face, Huhta said.
+McKinney was taken to PeaceHealth Southwest around 11:40 a.m. after some treatment at the scene, according to Huhta.

 The scene was secure by that point, Huhta said, and residents were allowed back into their homes.